-After travelling for a few days, I arrived in Yellowknife in the Northwest Territories as the first stop of my Canadian trip.
+After travelling for a few days, professional photographer Sean Scott (from Sean Scott Photography) arrived in Yellowknife in the Northwest Territories as the first stop of his Canadian trip.
+During this trip, he experienced a number of amazing attractions in Canada.

 I quickly had dinner and then headed out to watch the most amazing displays of the Northern Lights (main photo).